6bee/Remote.Linq/README.md

 In contrast to _[re-linq][re-linq-repo]_, this project enables serialization and deserialization of expression trees and applying LINQ expressions to other LINQ providers e.g. linq-to-object, linq-to-entity, etc.

-Remote.Linq makes it super easy to implement a service allowing LINQ queries defined on a client to be executed on a remote server.
+Remote.Linq makes it super easy to implement a service that executes LINQ queries defined on a client against a data source on a remote server.

 Write operations (insert/update/delete) have to be implemented by other means if needed. _[InfoCarrier.Core][infocarrier-repo]_ or _[EfCore.Client][efcore-client-repo]_ might be interesting for such scenarios.